 In some cases, it may be best to install swivel locks or consider buying a heavy-duty swivel caster with a brake.
 The two are completely different, and both offer unique benefits.

 · Swivel locks turn a swiveling caster into a rigid caster, which reduces its mobility.
-This is ideal in situations when you need to limit the mobility of a cart, rack, or piece of equipment at certain times.
+Swivel lock casters are ideal in situations when you need to limit the mobility of a cart, rack, or piece of equipment at certain times.
 Swivel locks come in various types and forms, such as welded-on locks and hand or foot-activated locks.

 · Caster brakes prevent the caster from moving at all.
 When both the brake and the swivel lock have been engaged, the equipment remains immobile.